 I would still say my success has been modest, but I have made positive strides in the seven years since that post.
-In that time, I have had four short stories published and released a self-published collection of short stories, Kindred Spirits.
+In that time, I have had four short stories published and released a self-published collection of short stories, Kindred Spirits, which is temporarily unavailable pending some updates.
 The collection contains two of the stories, “The Day When JoAnna Cowley, Without Warning, Quits Her Job” and “There Must Be a Full Moon,” which had appeared in literary magazines, along with the aforementioned “Drunk Monkeys.”

 I had also self-published a novella, which I have since pulled because I plan on doing something else with a revised and expanded version of it.